 [T]he Central Coast Water Board makes no demonstration that those subject to [the General WDRs] applied the soil fumigant in question and there is no evidence that readily traces 1,2,3-TCP in on-site domestic wells to the discharge or disposal of 1,2,3-TCP from specific properties that are subject to [the General WDRs].
 Accordingly, growers and landowners subject to [the General WDRs] are not dischargers of 1,2,3-TCP and thus the monitoring and reporting requirements as imposed in [the General WDRs] are improper and must be removed.

 While 1,2,3-TCP is not currently being used as a soil fumigant, it nonetheless continues to be discharged to groundwater in the Central Coast region.
 “The Central Coast Water Board acknowledged that products containing 1,2,3-TCP are likely no longer in use by the agricultural community.”
 However, we have long construed the term “discharge” in Water Code section 13304 to refer not just to the initial discharge or release, but also to include the “entire time during which the discharged waste remains in the soil or groundwater and continues to impact or threaten the groundwater.”
-This interpretation has been upheld by the Court of Appeals.
+This interpretation has been upheld by the Court of Appeal.
 We agree that dischargers regulated under the General WDRs may be considered dischargers of 1,2,3-TCP, despite not having applied it to their fields, due to ongoing migration of 1,2,3-TCP through soil and groundwater throughout the region.

 We have previously held that waste discharge requirements issued under Water Code section 13263 serve a different function than cleanup and abatement orders issued under Water Code section 13304, and the two functions should not be conflated.
 But monitoring requirements associated with both waste discharge requirements and cleanup and abatement orders are authorized by the same Water Code section.
 Section 13267 broadly authorizes the regional water boards to require any person to furnish monitoring reports if that person has discharged, discharges, or is suspected of having discharged or discharging, or who proposes to discharge, waste.